glytching/dragoman/readme.md

 * Query datasets, applying projections and predicates to filter and shape the datasets to meet the user's needs
 * Subscribe for updates, listen to changes in datasets

-The datasets are, broadly speaking, of type types:
+The datasets are, broadly speaking, of two types:

 * Local: these are stored within Dragoman
 * Remote: these are read, on demand, from a remote source over HTTP